nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 |B          |6               |
 |C          |2               |

-- Customer A visitted on 4 days
+- Customer A visitted on 4 days.
-- Customer B visitted on 6 days
+- Customer B visitted on 6 days.
-- Customer C visitted on 2 days
+- Customer C visitted on 2 days.

 ***